-There are many different approaches to strategic planning, but in our experience a strategic planning process should at a minimum take your organization through an examination of its assets, strengths, operating environment and opportunities while developing a vision for the immediate future of the organization.
-A successful strategic planning process is one that promotes high levels of participation from both the board and staff of the organization.
+There are many different approaches to strategic planning for nonprofits, but in our experience this planning process should at a minimum take your organization through an examination of its assets, strengths, operating environment and opportunities while developing a vision for the immediate future of the organization.
+A successful planning process is one that promotes high levels of participation from both the board and staff of the organization.
 This participation will align your staff and board around common goals and strategies and provide a foundation for the collaboration and support needed to accomplish those goals.

 - What role will we need the consultant to play?